OctoDino/datadino/Readme.md

     () => must
     [] => optional

-    SET "(value)"  - set a value for an object  ::  * objectID maby comming as a parameter in a later Version GET (objectID) - Get the value of an object DELETE/DEL (objectID) "[value]" - Delete an object EDIT/EDT (objectID) "[value]" - Edits an objects value   ::  /!\ This command maby not in relase KILL - Kills the Server imediatly
+    SET (value)  - set a value for an object  ::  * objectID maby comming as a parameter in a later Version GET (objectID) - Get the value of an object DELETE/DEL (objectID) [value] - Delete an object EDIT/EDT (objectID) [value] - Edits an objects value   ::  /!\ This command maby not in relase KILL - Kills the Server imediatly
-    COFIG - Opens the Server config.txt file
+    DB (CREATE/DELETE/LIST) <name> - Creates/Deletes/Lists the Database name only needed when creating or deleting a Database COFIG - Opens the Server config.txt file

     HELP - Opens a list with all commands